2 Kings 1:14

 - Darby Bible

-Behold, there came fire down from heaven, and burnt up the two captains of the former fifties with their fifties: therefore let my life now be precious in thy sight.
+Behold, there came fire down from heaven, and consumed the two former captains of fifty with their fifties: but now let my life be precious in thy sight.

 Behold, fire came down from the sky, and consumed the two former captains of fifty with their fifties.
 But now let my life be precious in your sight."